 Below is a teaser for my latest film “Brother Sister”, which I used these techniques with:

-For those of you looking to take the next step in achieving a cinematic image, be sure to check out my Guide For Capturing Cinematic Images With Your DSLR by clicking here.
+And for those of you looking to take the next step in achieving a cinematic image in production, you can check out my Guide For Capturing Cinematic Images With Your DSLR by clicking this link.